Updated: 03/16/20 | March 16th, 2020

 A friend recently emailed me about this problem.
 He and his partner are five months into their trip and suddenly aren’t having as much fun as they used to.
 They just aren’t “feeling it” as much he said to me.
 He wanted to know what was wrong and if this was normal.

 “Nothing is wrong,” I said.
 “It is completely normal.”

-Many long-term travelers face the slump on their trip.
 For example, after four and a half months traveling around the United States, my last weeks weren’t spent sightseeing new cities but rather watching Netflix and eating with friends.
 After moving every few days for so long, I needed a break.
 Luckily, I was heading home to relax, but if I wasn’t, I would have done what I told my friend he should do:

 Stop and mix it up.

 The slump is easily curable because it is an illness born out of routine.
 You went traveling to add excitement to your life and yet suddenly you feel like saying, “Another damn church/temple/waterfall?
 Whatever.”
 How many beautiful cathedrals, mountains, or beaches can you see in a short period of time before you become a little desensitized?

 When travel becomes routine, it loses its edge, but there are two easy ways fix that: